NVIDIA/cccl/libcudacxx/docs/extended_api/synchronization_primitives/barrier/arrive_tx.md

 ## Notes

 If `bar` is not in `__shared__` memory, the behavior is undefined.
-This function can only be used with compute capability 9.0 or higher.
+This function can only be used under CUDA Compute Capability 9.0 (Hopper) or higher.

 ## Return Value